WAP (song): Other responses

 Fan reactions to Kylie Jenner's cameo in the video were negative.
 Many social media users expressed displeasure with her appearance in a video whose cast mainly consisted of Black women, especially considering her history of alleged cultural appropriation.
 Cardi B later explained that she put Jenner in the video because Jenner was a close friend of hers, saying, "Not everything is about race."
-Foster was asked about a Change.org petition that called for Jenner to be removed from the music video, and she called it "bullshit".
+Co-creative director Patientce Foster was asked about a Change.org petition that called for Jenner to be removed from the music video, and she called it "bullshit".

 Tiger King star and Big Cat Rescue CEO Carole Baskin spoke out against the use of big cats in the video.
 In a statement for Billboard, she added that the video promotes wealthy individuals owning tigers as pets.
 "That makes every ignorant follower want to imitate by doing the same", said Baskin, adding that "they probably dealt with one of the big cat pimps, who makes a living from beating ... cats to make them stand on cue in front of a green screen in a studio."
 Cardi B responded in an interview with Vice, saying "I'm not gonna engage with Carole Baskin on that ...
 Like, that's just ridiculous, you know? ...
 Like, girl you killed your goddamn husband."
 Representatives from PETA similarly took issue with the use of big cats in the video, saying in another statement to Billboard, "if real animals were used instead of computer-generated imagery, the message sent is that animal exploitation is Okurrr—and it isn't.
 If Cardi B and Megan Thee Stallion really care about pussy liberation, they wouldn't use suffering big cats as props."